 Is Titon correct that there is a finite number of blue notes that can be formalized into a scale, or should we be convinced by Weisethaunet that the entire pitch continuum is available to blues musicians, making it impossible to define a discrete set of blue notes?
 For the sake of pedagogical clarity, perhaps we should take the view that the blues scale is more than a straightforward set of equal-tempered piano-key notes; rather, that it is a group of islands in the midst of the pitch continuum, home bases from which to explore the surrounding microtones.
 This issue requires considerable further study.

 We can treat the blues scale as the roots of a set of accompanying chords, the same way we do with diatonic scales and modes.
 Unlike diatonic scales and modes, however, the chords built from the blues scale need not be comprised solely of pitches found within the scale (Sutcliffe 2006).
-The chords associated with the C blues scale are: C7♯9, E♭7, F7, F♯dim7, G7♯9, and B♭7.
-In Roman numeral terms, that gives us I7♯9, ♭III7, IV7, ♯IVdim7, V7♯9, and ♭VII7.
-The ♭III and ♭VII chords could also plausibly be defined as major seventh chords, though major sevenths are more characteristic of jazz than blues per se.
-It would require an empirical survey of blues music to determine whether dominant or major sevenths are used more prevalently on ♭III and ♭VII chords.
+The chords associated with the C blues scale are: C7♯9, E♭maj7, F7, F♯dim7, G7♯9, and B♭7.
+In Roman numeral notation, that gives us I7♯9, ♭IIImaj7, IV7, ♯IVdim7, V7♯9, and ♭VII7.
+(The ♭VII chord could also plausibly be defined as a major seventh chord.)

 There are several diminished chords commonly used in blues tonality aside from ♯IVdim7.
 A ubiquitous turnaround/embellishment figure uses I7/iii, ♭IIIdim7, IIdim7, and I7, or those same chords in the reverse order.
 Furthermore, the pitches in Idim7 are highly idiomatic to blues melodies.
 In Janet Jackson’s “What Have You Done For Me Lately” (1986), the keyboard line that repeats throughout the choruses uses a diminished arpeggio that lends blues feel to the track’s glossy pop sound.